Fundbox Business Loan Review

 Business line of credit

-Your weekly payments will be the same amount each and every time, and the weekly fees are amortized.
-That means in week one, you’d be paying more in business loan interest and less towards the principal balance compared to the last week of your repayment term, when you’d be paying less interest and more towards the principal.
-Regardless of the sliding scale of fees versus principal, the total amount due every week is static.
+Your weekly fees are amortized — this means that in week one, you’ll pay more in business loan interest and less toward the principal balance compared to the last week of your repayment term, when you’ll pay less interest and more principal.
+Regardless of the sliding scale of fees versus principal, your weekly payment will remain the same throughout the repayment term.

-Fundbox lines of credit are available in all 50 states, plus Guam, Puerto Rico, American Samoa, the U.S. Virgin Islands and the Northern Mariana Islands, but you can’t get them for all industries.
-The following industries are prohibited:
+lines of credit are available in all 50 states and the major U.S. territories: Guam, Puerto Rico, American Samoa, the U.S. Virgin Islands and the Northern Mariana Islands.
+However, the following industries are prohibited:

 - Adult entertainment and services